COMFORT THE FAINTHEARTED

-We must be careful today about the severe punishment or judgement we mete out to our fellow believers when they fall into sin.
+Today, we must be careful about the severe punishment or judgment we mete out to our fellow believers when they fall into sin.

-Many believers in our churches today have been completely drowned in, swallowed up or overwhelmed with much sorrow because of the severe critical remarks, condemnation, judgement or punishment we mete out to them when they were overtaken in trespasses.
+Today, many believers in our churches have been completely drowned in, swallowed up, or overwhelmed with much sorrow because of the severe critical remarks, condemnation, judgment, or punishment we mete out to them when they were overtaken in trespasses.

 The Scripture instructs and warns: